Global-Reserve-Distribution/looner-microsites/replit.md

   - Applied exact styling: radio buttons, "Most Popular" badge, "Save 15%" corner badge, benefit icons
   - Used precise Inter font typography, border radius (10px), and Figma colors (#14433d, #fdda79)
   - Made component easily switchable with original PurchaseOptions for comparison
+  - Created AddToCartButtons component with exact Figma quantity selector and action buttons
+  - Implemented "Find Me In Store" button with location icon and proper white background
+  - Added quantity selector with + and - buttons using exact border styling and typography
+  - Built "Add to Cart" button with dynamic color support from selected flavor
+  - Included 45 Day Money-Back Guarantee and Shop Pay installment information sections
   - Used exact Figma colors: dynamic primaryColor for product title, #2C2C2C for subtitle, #14433d for badges, #003a5d for borders

 - **MOBILE RESPONSIVE OPTIMIZATION** (August 1, 2025): Made all new components fully mobile responsive